kyverno/website/CONTRIBUTING.md

 # How to Contribute

-We welcome all contributions, suggestions, and feedback, so please do not hesitate to reach out!
+We welcome all contributions, suggestions, and feedback, so please do not hesitate to reach out!.
 We'd love to accept your contributions to this project, there are just a few guidelines you need to follow.

 ## Contributor License Agreement